Rapid Software Testing fosters what you must have to test well: a love of testing.

 By this, we don’t mean the love of paperwork and button-pushing.
 Instead, we’re talking about learning, analyzing, finding trouble, and helping people.
 That’s the heart of testing.
 That’s what Rapid Software Testing (RST) focuses on.

-How do you do great testing?
+How do you achieve great testing?

 - How do you sustain that excitement?